khorne3/status-service/CONTRIBUTING.md

 # How to Contribute
 The repository is open to contributions from all interested developers.
 The project is open to head any direction a developer would like to take it.

+# Wiki
+Check the wiki for outstanding tasks that need to be completed.
+Pick up one of the features and open a pull request or issue.
+Join us on Slack if you have any questions or suggestions.
+[Slack #general](http://service-status.slack.com)

 # Procedure
 + Create issues that need to be fixed and submit a pull request to master.
 + Provide descriptive commit messages